FawziYassine/RNA-seq_FRDA/Clinical_Significance_and_Therapuetic_Potential.md

 # Introduction

-The authors in (Napierala et al., 2017) used fibroblast cell lines in their sequencing experiment.
+The authors in ([Napierala et al., 2017](https://www.ncbi.nlm.nih.gov/pubmed/29125828)) have used fibroblast cell lines in their sequencing experiment.
 They should have used nerve or heart cells these cells are the most defective ones in Friedreich’s Ataxia (**FRDA**) disease.
 Even then, I am still able to find significantly differentiated genes between **FRDA** group (18 samples) and Control (**CTRL**) group (17 samples) in this experiment.
 Interestingly, antioxidant genes were downregulated in **FRDA** cells.

 # Antioxidants and **FRDA**